-- 1. What are some things to do at a crash scene to prevent another crash? - 2.
+- 1. What are some things to do at an accident scene to prevent another accident? - 2.
 Name two causes of tire fires. - 3.
 What kinds of fires is a B:C extinguisher not good for? - 4.
 When using your extinguisher, should you get as close as possible to the fire? - 5.
 Name some causes of vehicle fires.